cucapra/diospyros/evaluation/README.md

 ```

 Once that succeeds, we can run the benchmarks with the default 180 second timeout.
 For now,
 we suggest skipping the one kernel (`4x4 QRDecomp`) that requires 38 GB of memory (as documented in Table 1), since it is infeasible to run in a VM.
-If you are running locally on a machine with sufficient memory, you can include this benchmark by ommitting the `--skiplargemem` flag.
+If you are running locally on a machine with sufficient memory, you can include this benchmark by omitting the `--skiplargemem` flag.

 #### Time estimate: 45 minutes (+5 hours if no `--skiplargemem`)
 ```